Punderthings/fossfoundation/_pages/data.md

 Things that aren't included: [commercial companies](commercial) (of any kind), and the many non-incorporated open source projects without legal organizations.
 Limited listings of [individual open source projects](projects) hosted at Foundations are included to help provide context.

+### Other FOSS Related Data

+We also plan to incorporate other quantifiable data about the FOSS ecosystem, especially finances, sponsorships, and structural relationships - i.e. foundations with subprojects; governance structures; and the like.

+- **Entities** are self-organized and funded projects that are not legal corporations; they typically use a fiscal host.
+Key examples are CNCF (a division of the Linux Foundation) and Debian (with a clear governance and budget structure, but uses SPI as a fiscal host).
+This work is starting on [capturing data for key project entities](entities).
+- **Sponsorships** are modeled based on ordinal levels of recurring sponsorship payments (or inkind services).
+Data is drawn directly from FOSS organizations themselves.
+See the [sponsorships schema and current dataset](sponsorships).
+- **US 990 Tax Data** is drawn from Propublica's digested IRS 990 filings, and quickly gives a solid financial overview of many US-based foundations.
+We [host organizational 990 JSON data](taxes) as a convenience (but expect to keep URLs permanently).
+- **Budgets** are planned to be modeled as financial figures based on organizations' actual budgets, or estimated figures based on annual reports or similar materials from the organizations themselves.
+This work is [just starting on definitions](budgets) (summer 2024).

 ## Schemas And Validation

 A simplistic [schema for foundation metadata](https://github.com/Punderthings/fossfoundation/blob/main/_data/foundations-schema.json) is checked in.
 Suggestions for improvements to make the data more useful are appreciated!
+See also schemas and datastore notes for [sponsorships](sponsorships), [taxes](taxes), and [budgets](budgets).

 The [roadmap](roadmap) includes building linting and data consistency checks.
 Currently, these are done manually, or via using semi-automated ruby scripts in the `assets/ruby` directory.
 For example: